-Children at Churchtown will be given opportunities to develop their understanding of number and equip them with the skills to solve real life mathematical problems and challenges following the White Rose Planning framework.
+Children at Churchtown will be given opportunities to develop their understanding of number and equip them with the skills to solve real life mathematical problems and challenges following the White Rose Maths planning and resources.
+We focus on a progression from concrete resources, to pictorial representations and finally into the numerical abstract to aid our children’s conceptual understanding.
+As a result, we are seeing a growth in confidence in all our learners, especially in areas of problem solving and reasoning.
 This will be taught through a variety of lessons: Number Ninja (fluency) sessions and daily Reasoning and Problem Solving lessons.

 Number Ninja sessions are time for counting and quick recall of multiplication and division facts plus one/two other short, snappy activities to help keep basic skills bubbling alongside the regular practice of each of the 4 calculations- addition, subtraction, multiplication and division.

 Reasoning and Problem Solving lessons encourage children to apply their basic skills in a variety of ways through different representations via the C-P-S approach, reasoning questions and the 5 strands of problem solving.
 The lessons are designed to enable pupils to “keep up” not “catch up”.
 Every lesson begins with the teacher modelling the learning using an ‘I do, you do’ approach.
 Pupils are then given time to answer questions independently.
 The teacher then has time to mark the children’s work and group the children based on how they answered the questions.
 The aim is to give extra support to the children who require it, ensuring all children reach a certain level of understanding by the end of the lesson.

 TT Rockstars, an online educational website/ app, is also used with Y3 to Y6 and children are encouraged to use this at home too to support their multiplication and divsion facts learning.